Test scores show historic COVID setbacks for kids across US

 The results make clear that schools must address the “long-standing and systemic shortcomings of our education system,” said Alberto Carvalho, superintendent of Los Angeles schools and a member of the National Assessment Governing Board, which sets the policies for the test.

-“While the pandemic was a blow to schools and communities, we cannot use it as an excuse,” he said.
-“We have to stay committed to high standards and expectations and help every child succeed.”
+Some parents blame schools for not clearly communicating learning gaps.
+In Nashville, a parent advocacy group is pushing the school system to share clearer information about student progress — and to create personal plans to help students catch up.

+“Every student has the right to be taught to read, but we failed at that,” said Sonya Thomas, a mother who is the executive director of Nashville PROPEL.
+“That’s creating social emotional problems.
+That’s creating workforce problems.
+That’s creating life and death problems.”

 Other recent studies have found that students who spent longer periods learning online suffered greater setbacks.
 But the NAEP results show no clear connection.
-Areas that returned to the classroom quickly still saw significant declines, and cities — which were more likely to stay remote longer — actually saw milder decreases than suburban districts, according to the results.
+Areas that returned to the classroom quickly still saw significant declines, and cities — which were more likely to stay remote longer — actually saw milder decreases than suburban districts.

-Los Angeles can claim one of the few bright spots in the results.
+Los Angeles can claim one of few bright spots.
 The nation’s second-largest school district saw eighth-grade reading scores increase by 9 points, the only significant uptick in any district.
 For other districts, it was a feat just to hold even, as achieved by Dallas and Florida’s Hillsborough County.

-Testing critics caution against putting too much stock in exams like NAEP, but there’s no doubt that the skills it aims to measure are critical.
-Students who take longer to master reading are more likely to drop out and end up in the criminal justice system, research has found.
-And eighth grade is seen as a pivotal time to develop skills for math, science and technology careers.
+Testing critics caution against putting too much stock in standardized exams, but there’s no doubt that the skills it aims to measure are critical.
+Students who take longer to master reading are more likely to drop out and end up in the criminal justice system, research has found, and eighth grade is seen as a pivotal time to develop skills for math and science careers.

 For Carr, the results raise new questions about what will happen to students who appear to be far behind in attaining those skills.